 Note in very last point, that the --backup-hook-include and --backup-hook-exclude options act the same as -P and -g options but apply to the files about to be saved and provides to the user the possibility to perform an action (--backup-hook-execute) before and after saving files matching the masks options.
 The dar man page will give you all the necessary details to use this new feature.

 Well, you have already heard about "Full" backup, in which all files are completely saved in such a way that let you use this backup alone to completely restore your data.
-You have also probably heard about "differential" backup in which only the changes that occurred since an archive of reference was made are stored.
-There is also the "incremental" backup, which, in substance, is the same as "differential" ones.
+You have also probably heard about "differential" backup in which is only stored the changes that occurred since an archive of reference was made.
+There is also the "incremental" backup, which in substance, is the same as "differential" ones.
 The difference resides in the nature of the archive of reference: "Differential" backup use only a "full" backup as reference, while "incremental" may use a "full" backup, a "differential" backup or another "incremental" backup as reference (Well, in dar's documentation the term "differential" is commonly used in place of "incremental", since there is no conceptual difference from the point of view of dar software).

 Well, here we will describe what is meant by "decremental" backup.
 All started by a feature request from Yuraukar on dar-support mailing-list: